 The vehicles that are affected are Forester (2011-2014), Outback (2013), and Impreza (2012, 2013).

 Faulty Infotainment System

 Car manufacturers are always trying to get ahead of the curve by implementing the most sophisticated infotainment/in-car electronic systems - Subaru is no exception.
-Unfortunately, software problems are quite common with Subaru’s infotainment system called Starlink.
+Unfortunately, software problems are pretty common with Subaru’s infotainment system, Starlink.